Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles: Abstract

 \section{Abstract}

 Epistemic reasoning requires agents to infer the state of the world from partial observations and information about other agents' knowledge.
-Prior work evaluating LLMs on canonical epistemic puzzles interpreted their behavior through a dichotomy between epistemic reasoning and brittle memorization.
-We argue that this framing is incomplete: in recent models, memorization is better understood as a special case of \emph{reduction}, where a new instance is mapped onto a known problem.
-Instead, we introduce a \emph{reduction ladder}, a sequence of modifications that progressively move instances away from a canonical epistemic puzzle, making reduction increasingly difficult while preserving the underlying logic.
-We find that while some large models succeed via reduction, other models fail early, and all models struggle once epistemic reasoning is required.
+Prior work evaluating LLMs on epistemic puzzles often frames failures as memorization rather than reasoning.
+We argue that this dichotomy is too coarse for newer models: memorization is a limiting case of \emph{pattern-based reasoning}, where a model matches a task to a familiar template and applies the corresponding solution.
+We introduce a two-dimensional benchmark over DEL-style puzzles, separating narrative familiarity from inference complexity, allowing us to distinguish pattern-based from epistemic reasoning.
+We find that models are substantially more robust to surface form changes than prior work suggested, yet consistently struggle in asymmetric settings where familiar patterns no longer apply and success requires tracking fragmented epistemic states.
+Code, datasets, and evaluation results are available at \url{https://github.com/adigabay84/del-puzzles-benchmark}.